EmiliosRichards/File-Management-System/README.md

   - Extend the system to handle files over a network.
 This would allow users to manage files across different systems or in a cloud-based environment, significantly expanding the utility of the application.

 - **Advanced File Operations**:
-  - Incorporate advanced file operations such as batch processing, where users can perform actioEns on multiple files simultaneously.
+  - Incorporate advanced file operations such as batch processing, where users can perform actions on multiple files simultaneously.
 Adding features for compressing and decompressing files could also be valuable.

-- **Plugin Architecture**:
-  - Implement a plugin architecture to allow other developers to extend the functionality of the system without modifying its core.
-This could lead to a rich ecosystem of plugins for various custom operations.

 - **Security Enhancements**:
   - Enhance the security features of the system, such as encrypted file operations and more robust permission handling, to make the system suitable for sensitive or enterprise environments.